 In closed primary states, you may have to register as a Democrat ASAP if you aren’t currently.
-(New York, you’re first: you have to be a registered Democrat by October 9, 2015!)
 In semi-closed primary states, you may have to register as a Democrat or Undeclared if you aren’t currently.
 In open primary states, it doesn’t matter how you’re registered — but you have to be registered to vote, with updated personal information.

-And if you’re 17 now, but will be 18 by the general election on November 8, 2016, some states will let you vote in the primaries, even if you’re not 18 by the time those roll around.
+If you’re 17 now, but will be 18 by the general election on November 3, 2020, some states will let you vote in the primaries, even if you’re not already 18 when your state primary is held.

 Join the grassroots:

 There are also lots of grassroots volunteer groups brewing, online and offline, which can use your help, however you want to offer it.

 Visit the Grassroots Resources page to learn how you can get involved with great people working to elect Bernie — beyond general-interest groups, there are some for specific demographics and ones in each state.